gagandeepahuja09/go-practice/go-cloud-native/notes/5_building_cloud_native_service.md

 * Keeping an io.Writer that the WritePut and WriteDelete methods will operate on directly would be a single-threaded approach.
 We might be spending a lot of time in I/O.
 * We'll instead write events to a channel which will be processed by a goroutine running in parallel.
 * While the above approach makes for more efficient writes, it means that WritePut, WriteDelete can't return an error.
 We'll use a dedicated errors channel to deal with that instead.

+**Creating A new FileTransactionLogger**
+* NewFileTransactionLogger will call the os.OpenFile function to open the file specified by the filename parameter.
+* Several flags ORed to set its behavior:
+    * os.O_RDWR: Opens the file in read/write mode.
+    * os.O_APPEND: Any writes to the file will be append, not overwrite.
+    * os.O_CREATE: If the file doesn't exist, create it.
+* We could spawn our goroutine for listening to the events channel in this NewFileTransactionLogger method but that would make it look more mysterious.
+* Instead we should have a separate Run method.

+**Appending entries to the transaction log file**
+* Using a buffered channel ensures that the call to WriteDelete and WritePut won't fail as long as the buffer isn't full.
+* This lets the consuming event handle short bursts of events without being slowed by disk I/O.
+* If the buffer does fill up, then the write methods will block until the log writing goroutine catches up.
+* The errors channel is also buffered with size of 1 to ensure that we are able to send the error in a non-blocking manner.
+We halt the goroutine when we get an error as it has a size of only 1.